 "Three women's lives were dramatically altered because their employer failed to protect them from hazardous operating machinery parts," said Judy Freeman, OSHA area director in Wichita.
 "Each year, thousands of workers like these suffer amputation and other injuries that are preventable when basic safety guards are in place and proper procedures are followed.
 [The company] needs to protect [its] workers, and [it] need to do it now."

 Later this year, OSHA officials found several safety and health deficiencies during an investigation at a Massachusetts facility for the country's fourth-largest food service distributor.
 The company faced six serious and two repeated violations, amounting to $72,000 in fines.
 These hazards include an inadequate emergency response plan, failed ammonia sensor alarms and an ammonia leak.

 "The leak was relatively small but the consequences could have been enormous," Kenneth Shedden, OSHA's area director for Boston and southeastern Massachusetts, explained.
 "Exposure to even as little as 300 parts per million of anhydrous ammonia is immediately dangerous to life and health.
 An uncontrolled release can be lethal and catastrophic."

-Vector Solutions can help employees manage the risks and hazards associated with food safety with our hazard and job safety analysis modules; exposure and chemical risks with our Industrial Hygiene monitoring software; and provide applicable employee training for food safety processing with our training content.
-Contact us to learn more our safety management software.
+Vector Solutions can help employees manage the risks and hazards associated with food safety with our hazard and job safety analysis modules, exposure and chemical risks with our Industrial Hygiene monitoring software, and provide applicable employee training for food safety processing with our training content.
+Contact us to learn more about our safety management software.